efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 ```

 ## Configure and Build the kernel
 Select the ARM V7 kernel configuration file and launch the menuconfig window.
-The different types of architectures that can be supplied can be seen in the arch/ directory.
-In the case of building the kernel the architecture has to be expressed in addition to CROSS_COMPILE.
+In the case of building the kernel, the architecture has to be expressed in addition to CROSS_COMPILE and the various types of architectures that can be supplied can be seen in the ```arch``` directory.

 ```bash
 emmet@homepc:/home/emmet/Documents/linux$ make ARCH=arm CROSS_COMPILE=arm-cortex_a8-linux-gnueabihf- multi_v7_defconfig